 Alcoholism is considered a chronic disease for several reasons.
 It has some elements of heritability, meaning there are genetic components that can run in families.
 Environmental factors are also part of the equation.
 Consider diabetes, another chronic disease.
 Whether or not you develop diabetes is based on a combination of your family’s genes and your personal lifestyle choices, like diet and exercise.
 Alcoholism is similar.
-You may be genetically more predisposed to developing alcoholism if you have an alcoholic family member or ancestor.
+You may be genetically more predisposed to developing alcoholism if you have a family member or ancestor who had an alcohol addiction.
 Growing up in an environment where alcohol is prevalent contributes to this risk.
 The environmental risk factors and genetics work together and determine the course of the disease.

 Alcoholism similarly has no cure and carries a risk of relapse.
 However, if you participate in an alcohol rehab program or a group like AA, make lifestyle changes and potentially take certain medicines, you can keep it under control.
 Otherwise, you’re putting yourself at risk of relapse.
 Alcoholism’s progressive nature is another reason it’s considered a chronic disease.
 Alcoholism moves through stages, and certain symptoms and behaviors mark each stage.
 For example, during early-stage alcoholism, the person is usually drinking larger amounts and becoming more secretive or elusive about what they’re doing.
 As alcoholism progresses, behaviors become more out of control and more health symptoms begin to appear.